DiTo97/camera-calibration/README.md

 # Camera Calibration using DLT

-A camera calibration example using direct linear transformation ([DLT](https://en.wikipedia.org/wiki/direct_linear_transformation)).
+An example of camera calibration using direct linear transformation ([DLT](https://en.wikipedia.org/wiki/direct_linear_transformation)).

 The initial DLT estimate is updated with geometric error minimization using non-linear optimization.